This post covers the new contract agreement for State employees.

 Back in December, our State Bargaining Team conducted surveys and went on the road to hear SEIU members’ top priorities for our next contract.
 Two priorities emerged loud and clear: win higher wages and defend benefits.
-This week, the bargaining team settled a contract with the State that does just that.
-Below you’ll find the highlights of the tentative agreement.
+On July 11, the bargaining team settled a contract with the State that does just that.
+This contract was subsequently ratified by 95% of voting members.
+Below you’ll find the highlights of the new agreement.

 ✓ Survey members to identify key issues